+Let’s talk about metrics in ITSM.
 You’ve spent the last two days preparing for your monthly service review with a key client.
 The great news is that all the service level agreements (SLAs) are green.
 You’ve had an exceptional reporting period – with all service levels being exceeded without exception.
 This service review should be a breeze.
 Hopefully, you’ll finish early and have time for a beer or two with the client before heading home, right?
 Wrong!
-(Well maybe).
+(Well, maybe).

 Before I proceed, it’s worth stating that I still feel that (despite others’ protestations to the contrary) SLAs are still the best way to set customer expectations in-line with agreed levels of service.
 However, in the modern world, the traditional approach of a green tick, green splodge, or a big green smiley face on a slide during a service review is not enough to effectively review the services that are being provided.
 SLA attainment simply supports the review process – it isn’t a binary control, nor is it the be all and end all.

-As the above title suggests, this article will focus on the importance of emotional metrics.
-Opinions are subjective of course, however the power of human instinct and feeling should not be ignored.
+As the above title suggests, this metrics in ITSM article will focus on the importance of emotional metrics.
+Opinions are subjective, of course, however the power of human instinct and feeling should not be ignored.
 If the customer perceives the service to be sub-par, then the chances are this is the case – regardless of the attainment of any SLA!

-Let me provide some real-world context to this for people who may not have firsthand experience of the subject matter.
+Let me provide some real-world context to metrics in ITSM for people who may not have firsthand experience of the subject matter.
 In our personal lives many people (including myself) pay for heating boiler cover in our homes, which includes an annual boiler service.
 You may not be aware that this service has its own SLAs (hidden somewhere in the very small print of course).

 Let’s consider two scenarios: